Summary

 The negatively correlated returns on the Dow30 are engineered synthetically.
 That also means that most of the underlying derivative contracts are traded over-the-counter signifying counterparty risk.

 It is also important to highlight that 3x negatively correlated returns are a target, not a guarantee.
-And while the underpinnings are likely to be more robust than Do Kwan’s stable coin peg with the $USD, risk does exist here that artificially designed financial constructs could unwind during bouts of several market volatility.
+And while the underpinnings are likely to be more robust than Do Kwan’s stable coin peg with the $USD, risk does exist here that artificially designed financial constructs could unwind during bouts of severe market volatility.

 Daily resetting also means that over time, the returns will not provide a perfect negative 3x correlation with the Dow Jones Industrial Index.